junkubo/APCSFinalProject/README.md

 # APCSFinalProject
 https://docs.google.com/document/d/12vMIEBgRI5vZeqyWZfRLKQuXoBFMkojwSN4oXDotTow/edit?usp=sharing

+Compile/Run instructions:
+Open Brightroom.pde in APCSFinalProject/Lightroom/Brightroom.
+Run the processing file.
+Drag the sliders from left to right to increase the magnitude of the specified effect.
+Drag with your mouse on the output image preview from one point to another, and press space to crop.
+Press c to cancel.
+Click on any of the 18 buttons to activate them.
+Presets will apply prespecified effects to the image.

 1. Brightroom
 2. Jun Kubo
 3. My goal for this project is to create a working Lightroom clone.
 You’ll be able to select a photo and apply adjustments to the image.
 Lightroom is known for being a nondestructive editing program, meaning that the original image is not altered in any way; the adjustments are stored as a set of instructions that are applied upon export.
 I intend to copy a lot of the way Lightroom works, including it’s non-destructiveness.